 1. You don’t do your salary research.

-Yes, it’s smart to do some negotiating, but don’t overplay your hand by demanding an exorbitant salary that’s far above the going rate in your area.
+Yes, it’s smart to do some salary negotiation, but don’t overplay your hand by demanding exorbitant pay that’s far above the going rate in your area.
 Prior to heading to the negotiating table, review current compensation trends for your position and geographic location.
-Check out resources such as Robert Half’s 2015 Salary Guide to learn what salary range you can safely command for the role you’re being offered.
+Check out resources such as the 2018 Robert Half Salary Guide to learn what salary range you can safely command for the role you’re being offered.

 2. You don’t quit while you’re ahead.

-If you’ve gone back and forth with the employer on compensation, benefits and vacation time and they end up meeting all of your requests, don’t keep pushing for more just to see what else you might be able to squeeze out of them.
+If you’ve gone back and forth with the employer on compensation, perks and vacation time, and you end up with all of your requests met, don’t keep pushing for more just to see what else you might be able to squeeze out.
 Greediness is not a trait employers seek or admire in new hires.
 Candidates create problems for themselves when they overestimate the leverage they have or a busy hiring manager’s patience for playing games.

 3. You act arrogant.